 Kauai is the best Hawaiian island for kids who love nature and exploring the great outdoors.

-Hawaii island is the best Hawaiian island for kids who want to experience a full range of landscapes and climates.
+Hawaii is the best Hawaiian island for kids who want to experience various landscapes and climates.

 Molokai is the best Hawaiian island for kids if you want to get off the beaten path.

-If you had to take away only one aspect from this post, it is the necessity of knowing what your family’s vacation expectations are before choosing an island.
+If you had to take away only one aspect from this post, it is necessary to know your family’s vacation expectations before choosing an island.